 - A. General competencies to be achieved.
 The student will: - 1.
-Summarize what organizational culture is, how it shapes the values of an organization and how it determines an organization's financial dimensions, including the leadership style that exists within the organization's culture (PLO 1, 2, 3, 5) - 2.
-Prepare a mission statement for an organization that leads to prioritized goals with financial strategies for each goal (PLO 1, 2, 3) - 3.
-Share a strategic plan for businesses that reflects the organization's budget as well as its resources to accomplish the plan with effectiveness and efficiency (PLO 1, 3, 5)
+Summarize what organizational culture is, how it shapes the values of an organization and how it determines an organization's financial dimensions, including the leadership style that exists within the organization's culture (PLO 1, 2, 3, 5) Assignments (a-d) - 2.
+Prepare a mission statement for an organization that leads to prioritized goals with financial strategies for each goal (PLO 1, 2, 3) Assignments (a-d) - 3.
+Share a strategic plan for businesses that reflects the organization's budget as well as its resources to accomplish the plan with effectiveness and efficiency (PLO 1, 3, 5) Assignments (a-d)